Changing Role of Marketers With Respect to Brand Safety

-Brand Safety officers- The new Career Choice
+Brand Safety Officers - The New Career Choice

 We're living in a world of connected technologies.
 With social distancing norms in place, digital has become the new way of connectedness.
 From our daily routines to spending habits, social interactions to travel aspirations, digital adoption has become the new normal and will remain in times to come.

-The shift towards digital has also caused a major disruption in how brands approach their customers.
-The 24*7 online culture has given rise to the fact that more and more people are looking for products and services online thus showing the scope of growth for businesses.
+The shift towards digital has also caused a significant disruption in how brands approach their customers.
+The 24X7 online culture has given rise to the fact that more and more people are looking for products and services online, thus showing the scope of growth for businesses.

 In present times, they're marred with more complex challenges like brand infringement issues (fake websites, counterfeit products, fake customer care numbers), ad-fraud issues (bot traffic, fake installs, geo-location fraud), and brand safety issues.
-These issues have brought forth to light a major skill gap in the digital ecosystem – understanding brand safety components in marketing and advertising.
+These issues have brought a significant skill gap in the digital ecosystem – understanding brand safety components in marketing and advertising.

-Marketers need to adept themselves with skills that look at the entire gamut of marketing in its true sense which captures brand safety, addresses ad-fraud, thus utilizing the ad budget efficiently.
+Marketers need to adapt themselves with skills that look at the entire gamut of marketing in its true sense, which captures brand safety, addresses ad-fraud, thus utilizes the ad budget efficiently.
 This new breed of marketers can aptly be called Brand Safety officers.